 Alcatraz, despite being off the mainland, is one of the top San Franciscan attractions!
 The site of the first lighthouse built on the Pacific Coast, It later became a federal prison for notorious convicts.
 Because of this, Alcatraz is a must-see!

 The infamous prison housed convicts like Al Capone and Harvey Bailey, and is now part of the Bay Area’s 80,000-acre Golden Gate National Recreation Area.
-Despite its sordid past, the island is really beautiful!
+Despite its difficult past, the island is really beautiful!

 A visit to the island should always include a tour of the cell house!
 Here you can see where the prisoners lived until 1963.
 Still intact, you’ll see the main prison block with its tiny, claustrophobic cells, mess hall, library and ‘dark holes’, where the difficult-to-manage sat in darkness, sometimes for weeks on end.